wilmermurillo/VultModules/README.md

 # Vult Modules for Rack

-A set of modules for [VCVRack](https://vcvrack.com) written in [Vult](http://modlfo.github.io/vult/).
-Read more about these modules here: http://modlfo.github.io/projects/vult-modules/
+A set of modules for VCV Rack written in Vult.
+You can read more about the modules here: https://modlfo.github.io/VultModules/

-I provide precompiled binaries for: [Linux, Mac and Windows](https://github.com/modlfo/VultModules/releases).

 ![Rescomb](/images/Rescomb-render.png?raw=true "Rescomb")
 ![Stabile](/images/Stabile-render.png?raw=true "Stabile")